 Sometimes you become immune to the ugly stuff in your house.
 Like old, gross electrical outlets.
 Fear not.
-There’s nothing scary or hard about it.
+There's nothing scary or hard about it.
 You CAN replace an electrical outlet.
-This tutorial walks you, a homeowner, through how to replace an electrical outlet in a real life situation.
+This tutorial walks you, a homeowner, through how to change an outlet in a real life situation.

 Isn't she a beaut?
 The elegant lines, the contrasting colour that makes her stand out and demand attention in the middle of the baseboard, the paint artfully slopped all over it.

 At least it's near the ground.
 When I first moved into my house the majority of the outlets were 3 feet off of the ground, waist level on the walls for some reason.
 I suspect the previous owners had no knees.

 I've wanted to move this plug closer to the corner of the room as opposed to being in the middle of it for ages but ... well I just haven't had time in the past 18 years.
 You know how it is.